swish-climate-impact-assessment/biomass_smoke_events_db/README.md

 - Download web2py.
 This runs on windows, linux and mac.
 It requires no installation
 - Clone or Download this github repo as a zip
-- put the files within this repo into the `applications` folder of your web2py download
+- put the files within this repo into the `applications/biomass_smoke_events` folder of your web2py download
 - run the `web2py` program as per the instructions for your OS
+- use a browser to visit `127.0.0.1:8000/biomass_smoke_events`
+- you have to register so that you can enter data
+- the references are added first, and then the events that reference validates are added

 # Using R codes